corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/cordapp-dev/building/_index.md

 val signedTransaction = txBuilder.toSignedTransaction()

 ...
-// Calls the Corda provided finalise() function which gather signatures from the counterparty,
+// Calls the Corda provided finalise() function which gathers signatures from the counterparty,
 // notarises the transaction and persists the transaction to each party's vault.
-// On success returns the id of the transaction created. val finalizedSignedTransaction = ledgerService.finalize( signedTransaction, sessions
+// On success returns the ID of the transaction created. val finalizedSignedTransaction = ledgerService.finalize( signedTransaction, sessions